opendime/chrome-opendime-extension/README.md

 Go to the Chrome Web Store, and click **Add Extension**, and you're done!

 [Get the Opendime App here](https://chrome.google.com/webstore/detail/opendime-app/nfmngebojjibkjhffecplcdeagndcahl)

+Problem: Chrome no longer support extensions on any OS other than ChromeOS.
+See notes below.

 # Screen Shot